dengking/programming-language/docs/C-family/Common/Resource-management/Memory-management/Memory-access/Smart-pointers/Guideline-strong-exception-safety/Prefer-use-object-generator/index.md

 ### stackoverflow  [Differences between std::make_unique and std::unique_ptr with new](https://stackoverflow.com/questions/22571202/differences-between-stdmake-unique-and-stdunique-ptr-with-new)  # [A](https://stackoverflow.com/a/22571331) # comment

 One reason I once had to use `std::unique_ptr<T>(new T())` was because the constructor of T was private.
-Even if the call to std::make_unique was in a public factory method of class T, it didn't compile because one of the underlying methods of `std::make_unique` could not access the private constructor.
-I didn't want to make that method friend because I didn't want to rely on the implementation of std::make_unique.
+Even if the call to s`td::make_unique` was in a public factory method of class `T`, it didn't compile because one of the underlying methods of `std::make_unique` could not access the private constructor.
+I didn't want to make that method friend because I didn't want to rely on the implementation of `std::make_unique`.
 So the only solution was, calling new in my factory method of class T, and then wrap it in an `std::unique_ptr<T>`. – [Patrick](https://stackoverflow.com/users/163551/patrick) [Jun 5 '19 at 7:09](https://stackoverflow.com/questions/22571202/differences-between-stdmake-unique-and-stdunique-ptr-with-new#comment99503613_22571331)